AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

 # Use OSIsoft Message Format with OSIsoft Cloud Services

 [The OSIsoft Message Format (OMF) specification](http://omf-docs.osisoft.com) is generic in that it does not specify a particular back-end system.
 This topic is a companion to the OMF specification which describes how OMF is interpreted by OSIsoft Cloud Services back-end system.

 ## Headers
 For a description of each of the headers, see [OMF specification](http://omf-docs.osisoft.com).
-Note that rather than using a ``producertoken``, data ingress calls to OCS require a bearer token to be attached in the header, as documented in the [OCS Quick Start](xref:sdsQuickStart) documentation.
+Note that rather than using a ``producertoken``, data collection calls to OCS require a bearer token to be attached in the header, as documented in the [OCS Quick Start](xref:sdsQuickStart) documentation.
 The bearer token is used to authenticate the sender and to authorize the sender for use with a particular Tenant.
-The client Id associated with this token is used to route messages to a particular [Topic](xref:omfIngressTopics) that it is mapped to.
+The client Id associated with this token is used to route messages to a particular [topic](xref:omfIngressTopics) that it is mapped to.

 The ``omfversion`` header must match the version of the OMF spec used to construct the message.
 Versions 1.0 and 1.1 of the spec are currently supported.

-## Message Types
+## Message types
-OMF message types fall into three categories: Type, Container, and Data, which are described below.
+OMF message types fall into three categories: *type*, *container*, and *data*, which are described below.

 ### Type messages
-  A Type message is interpreted by OSIsoft Cloud Services as an SdsType in the Sequential Data Store.
+  A *type* message is interpreted by OSIsoft Cloud Services as an SdsType in the Sequential Data Store.
   Because SdsTypes are immutable, update operations are not supported.
 The keywords in the Type definition are interpreted as follows: